bozsahin/thebench/README.md

    <code>pip install cl4py</code>

 You are done with installation.
+(You've just installed thebench, pip and SBCL as Common Lisp, which is used by one of the python libraries.)
+If you already had them, your versions are detected and used by the bench.

 Open a fresh terminal.